George S. Clarke: Death and Character

-Clarke developed a reputation for courage, toughness, and integrity throughout his military career.
+Colonel Clarke developed a reputation for courage, toughness, and integrity throughout his military career.
 Filipino diplomat and soldier Carlos P. Romulo noted Clarke's tendency to fight alongside his men during the 1941-1942 Philippine Campaign.
 On one occasion Romulo observed Clarke - who had been rendered unconscious from a Japanese bomb blast - "deliriously calling out names of dead soldiers whom he commanded" while recovering in a nearby hospital.

 While recovering from starvation and disease following his escape from the Philippines, Clarke personally wrote or dictated hundreds of letters to those whose loved ones had been captured on the Philippines by Japanese forces.
 These letters provided numerous parents and spouses with more accurate and recent information regarding their loved ones' conditions than the War Department could provide.

-U.S. newspapers also recorded Clarke's loyalty to military personnel with whom he had served on the Philippines.
+U.S. newspapers documented Colonel Clarke's support to military personnel with whom he had served on the Philippines.
 In an effort to fulfil the final orders that he received from General Jonathan M. Wainwright to "get out and get some food for those starving men" defending Bataan and Corregidor, Clarke organized Red Cross shipments of food and comfort materiel to the U.S. prisoners captured after the fall of the Philippines.

-Clarke's loyalty extended to filmography; nothing incensed him more than when films inaccurately portrayed the sacrifices made by military personnel during the Japanese invasion of the Philippines.
-Colonel Clarke criticized the portrayal of Army nurses as nervous and quarrelsome in the 1943 play turned film Cry 'Havoc (film), requesting that the bravery and steadiness of these nurses be portrayed accurately:
+The U.S. War Department appointed Colonel Clarke as a technical advisor on several Hollywood film productions upon his return to the United States.
+In that capacity Colonel Clarke criticized the American film industry for inaccurately portraying the sacrifices made by U.S. military personnel during the Japanese invasion of the Philippines.
+Colonel Clarke criticized the portrayal of Army nurses as nervous and quarrelsome in the 1943 play turned film Cry 'Havoc (film), requesting that they be portrayed accurately:

 I left Bataan five minutes before its capitulation... and during its entire terrible struggle I saw these wonderful women serve their country with heroism and fidelity.
 They were truely angels of mercy - dirty, underfed, overworked, but always cheerful.
 They deserve individual medals for their heroism and devotion to duty, rather than be depicted as they were in the play.